List of aircraft losses of the Vietnam War: United States Air Force

 All told, the U.S. Air Force flew 5.25 million sorties over South Vietnam, North Vietnam, northern and southern Laos, and Cambodia, losing 2,251 aircraft: 1,737 to hostile action, and 514 in accidents.
-2,197 of the losses were fixed-wing, and the remainder rotary-wing.
+A total of 2,197 of the losses were fixed-wing, and the remainder rotary-wing.
 The USAF sustained approximately 0.4 losses per 1,000 sorties during the conflict, which compared favorably with a 2.0 rate in Korea and a 9.7 figure during World War II.